Introduction

 1 | runspec --iterations 1 --size ref \ |

-To talk about the --action, many flag can be learned to use in runspec. --noreportable means it would run the times we set on --interation.
-For --reportable, if user want to validate the content during running and compilation, user should add strict_rundir_verify.
+Regarding --action, many flags can be used in runspec. --noreportable means it will run the number of times set by --iterations.
+With --reportable, add strict_rundir_verify if you want to validate the content during running and compilation.

 Example 3